 We work with other organizations to help manage some of your benefits, like dental services and rides to care.
 For a full list of these organizations and services, please see the “Contact Us” section.

 CCOs organize and pay for your health care.
 We pay doctors or providers in different ways to improve how you get care.
 This helps make sure providers focus on improving your overall health.
 You have a right to ask about how we pay providers.
 Provider payments or incentives will not change your care or how you get benefits.
 For more information, call Customer Service at [555-555-5555].
 When you ask for this information, we will send it within 5 business days.

+[CCOs: Recommend including information about your community advisory councils and how to get involved.]

 All CCOs offer the same OHP benefits.
 Some offer extra services like new baby items and gym memberships.
 Learn more about [CCO Name] benefits in the “Your benefits” and “Extra Services” sections.